sharondumb/sharondumb.github.io/_posts/2022-11-11-interview.md

 A. I once walked past a couple.
 I heard him say to her, "Um, so did you know, babies are born without knees?"
 She said nothing and kept holding his hand.
 People can really love like that!

+Q. What are you grateful for?

+A. There were some heirloom tomatoes for sale in New York City, and the sign above them read "Ugly Tomatoes."
+I felt grateful that tomatoes couldn't read.

 Q. Favourite historical figure?

 A. Gen Rakra, a Chushi Gangdrug guerrilla fighter from Lithang county.
 He is best known as the leader of the "Blue Satchel Raid," one of the most important U.S. intelligence coups of the 20th century.